edgeware-network/new-edgeware-docs/docs/quickstart/set-up-a-validator.md

 ## Requirements

-1. You will need 6 keypairs: a `stash` \(ed25519 or sr25519\), `controller` \(ed25519 or sr25519\), and 4 `session` \(3 ed25519 and 1 sr25519\) keypairs.
-You can generate these using the `subkey` utility.
+- You will need 6 keypairs: a `stash` \(ed25519 or sr25519\), `controller` \(ed25519 or sr25519\), and 4 `session` \(3 ed25519 and 1 sr25519\) keypairs.
+You can generate these using the `subkey` utility right away or you can use the [polkadot.js wallet](https://polkadot.js.org/extension/) to create the controller and stash account addresses.
+We strongly recommend that you use the rotateKeys node method to generate and manage the session keys.

 We will be using derived keys in the examples, if you do not use derived keys, simply input the seed/mnemonic needed to sign from these accounts.

+1. `stash` keys \(ed25519 or sr25519\)
-2. Aura keys \(ed25519\)
+2. `controller` keys \(ed25519 or sr25519\)
-3. Grandpa keys \(ed25519\)
+3. `Aura` keys \(ed25519\)
-4. ImOnline keys \(ed25519\)
+4. `Grandpa` keys \(ed25519\)
+5. `ImOnline` keys \(ed25519\)
-5. AuthorityDiscovery keys \(sr25519\)
+6. `AuthorityDiscovery` keys \(sr25519\)

-6. You will need at least the existential balance \(1,000,000,000,000,000 token units i.e 0.0001 EDG\) in both the `stash` and `controller` accounts plus the balances needed to send transactions from these accounts.
+- You will need at least the existential balance \(10,000,000,000,000 token units i.e 0.00001 EDG\) in both the `stash` and `controller` accounts plus the balances needed to send transactions from these accounts.
-7. You will need a live, fully-synced Edgeware node running with the `--validator` flag that has set one's session keys, either before or after you complete the onboarding process.
+- You will need a live, fully-synced Edgeware node running with the `--validator` flag that has set one's session keys, either before or after you complete the onboarding process.
+Note that you should fully sync your node before adding the `--validator` flag.

 ## Pre-requisites